Where to Stay in Portland, Oregon - 7 Best Areas & Places

 While you'll find a handful of lower-priced accommodations within Old Town Chinatown, most hotels in the area are a few blocks south, in Downtown Portland, or west, in the Pearl District.
 But if you're looking for great nightlife, plan to stay in or around the neighborhood: most of Portland's nightclubs are concentrated in Old Town Chinatown.

-🏖 Child-friendly places to stay in and nearby Old Town
+🏖 Family-friendly accommodations in and nearby Old Town

-💕 Romantic accommodations in and nearby Old Town
+💕 Romantic places to stay in and nearby Old Town

 Nob Hill